ReemaRani2709/LendingClubCaseStudy/README.md

 ## General Information
 - Background: Identify the factors which can cause loss in bussiness by approving loans for customer who can't repay it
 - Business Problem: Figure out risks associated with the bank’s decision,<br/>
-  * Identify correct customer who are likely to repay the loan and add business profit <br/>
+  * Identify correct customer who are likely to repay the loan and adds on business profit <br/>
-  * Identify customer not likely to repay the loan and save bussiness from financial loss
+  * Identify customer who are not likely to repay the loan and save bussiness from financial loss
 - Dataset: Loan dataset containg consumer and loan attributes along with several null columns

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->